mautini/pubgjava/README.md

 - Get the status of the API
 - Search for one or many players
 - Search for a match

-Currently the API doesn't support the telemetry
+- Access to the telemetry of a match

 ## Api call example
 To search for player(s) by name(s) :